cdikibo/simon/README.md

-# simon
+# Simon
 A simple Simon game